reiner/massively/content/ideas/_index.md

 type = "page"
 +++

 We will provide an overview over existing proposals for hackday-projects.
-However, as participants are free to pursue their own interests and propose projects themselfes, we provide a list of further datasources that could be interesting:
+However, as participants are free to pursue their own interests and propose projects themselfes, here is a list of potential datasources:
 **[this page will be updated shortly]**

 ### Datasources